 An example of great world building in the past is Colleen McCullough’s “Masters of Rome” series: a world that spans over eighty years in seven very large books.
 It’s a period we know quite a bit about, but she brings it vividly to life.

 First of all, who’s present?
 I’m over fifty, so Apollo 11 is part of my present: I watched it with my own 2 1/2 year old eyes.
-But to my 14 year old daughter, I may as well be talking about flappers and Prohibition.
+But to my fourteen-year-old daughter, I may as well be talking about flappers and Prohibition.
 Any reference to culture or news will make your book dated the moment you publish it.
-I recall in my late 20’s reading the first book of Zelazny’s Amber series, published in 1970.
+I recall in my late 20s reading the first book of Zelazny’s Amber series, published in 1970.
 Everybody smoked cigarettes!
-Even though that was within ‘my present,’ it was a slog to get over that suspension of disbelief.
-The only time I’ve written a story set in ‘the present’ is my visual novel, OTChi Kocchi, and even then, I ducked the issues: as a visual novel, I didn’t have to describe the scenes, the reader looks at them.
+Even though that was within “my present,” it was a slog to get over that suspension of disbelief.
+The only time I’ve written a story set in “the present” was my visual novel OTChi Kocchi and even then, I ducked the issues: as a visual novel, I didn’t have to describe the scenes, the reader looks at them.
 Further, by setting the story in Japan, the reader will allow what they think are temporal incongruities are just a matter of cultural differences.
 Yes: I’m sneaky and lazy.
 Wait until you are old.

 “In making future worlds, you’re obliged to talk in universals or else you’re not saying anything” ~ Larry Niven (paraphrased from my memory).
 There are basically two futures: working and broken (that is a better model than utopian and dystopian).
 Working futures can be a challenge in their own right.
 As that quote from Niven indicates, you have to make the reader understand the world you are trying to create in their mind.
 That may take time and description; not by you, lecturing, but by your characters talking.
 He slowly and over time built up Known Space, one short story after another, finally breaking out with Ringworld.